Phyremaster/easy-gmod/README.md

 Please note that, if you later find that you need to access the server console, you will probably need to use RCON to connect to the server console from the game.

-### Environment variables
-All of the following settings for the server are set using environment variables, so I should probably just explain environment variables now.
-For our purposes, environment variables are additional settings that I created to make your life easier.
-All environment variables are specified through a `-e` command line option with a value in the format `<name>=<value>`. `<name>` is to be replaced with the name of the environment variable (which must be entered exactly as I give it to you and will always be in all capital letters), and `<value>` is to be replaced with whatever you are setting the environment variable to.
-Got it?
-Good, now we can continue with the rest of the settings.

-Oh, and one final note: you should **never use a backtick** (this little guy: `` ` ``) **in the value of one of these environment variables**.
-If you do, it will ruin everything.
-Due to the way the programming for this image works, there must be one ASCII character that cannot be used.
-I chose the backtick, because I believe it is the symbol that you will need the least.

 ### Naming the server
 You can set the name of your server (as it will appear on the multiplayer server list) with the `HOSTNAME` environment variable.
 The value should, of course, be set to the name that you want your server to have.
 If your name contains spaces, put quotes before and after it (like this: `"Server Name"`).
-If not set, this will default to "A Garry's Mod Server".
+If not set, this will default to `"A Garry's Mod Server"`.

 ### Setting the player limit
 To set the maximum number of players who can connect to the server at the same time, use the `MAXPLAYERS` environment variable.
 The value should be set to the number of players that you want to allow to connect simultaneously (as a number, not spelled out).
 If not set, this will default to 20 players.